LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 be used within the program. <br />

 	Here is my code.
 Feel free to use it, but if you do **comment every single line** and make sure you know what is going on.
-	This code lives in my `TimePerson.cs` file.
+	This code lives in my `TimePerson.cs` model.

 	```csharp